openneuropet/outreach/README.md

 Read our PET-BIDS paper #openaccess published at [nature Scientific Data](https://www.nature.com/sdata/)

+## BIDS and PET-BIDS educational lectures

+Find an introduction to BIDS, to BIDS derivatives, a lecture on data curation and lectures a specific PET BIDS tools on the [INCF training space](https://training.incf.org/course/bids-pet-researchers-data-curation-sharing-and-analysis).
+Those lectures were recorded durinf the [PETBIDS-Onboarding2025 workshop](https://github.com/openneuropet/outreach/tree/main/PETBIDS-Onboarding2025) hosted by the Karolinska Institute.

 ## Talks about data sharing

 We presented the status of "PET data sharing and BIDS" at the [OpenKMI Workshop at IEEE Medical Imaging Conference 2023](https://www.openkmi.org/workshop/openkmi_mic2023).